-- 1. Park the vehicle and chock the tires. - 2.
-Disconnect the batteries.
-See Disconnecting the Batteries Electric Vehicles, Section 1, Page 1-4.See Disconnecting the Battery Gasoline Vehicles, Section 1, Page 1-4. - 3.
-Raise bed and secure prop rod (9) in prop rod track (2) (Figure 4-6, Page 4-13).
+- 1. Park the vehicle and chock the tires. - Disconnect the batteries.
+See Disconnecting the Batteries Electric Vehicles, Section 1, Page 1-4.
+See Side-Post Battery: Disconnecting the Battery-Gasoline Vehicles on page 1-5.
+See Top-Post Battery: Disconnecting the Battery-Gasoline Vehicles on page 1-5. - 3.
+Raise bed and secure prop rod (9) in prop rod track (2) (Figure 4-6, Page 4-14).
 See following WARNING.

 - Remove all cargo before raising the bed or servicing the vehicle.
 If the vehicle is equipped with a prop rod, ensure that it is securely engaged while bed is raised.
 Do not close bed until all persons are clear of cargo bed area.
 Keep hands clear of all crush areas.
 Do not drop cargo bed; lower gently and keep entire body clear.
 Failure to heed this warning could result in severe personal injury or death. - 4.
-Remove the four bolts (12) and lock nuts (7) that secure the bed latch (6) to the underside of the bed (Figure 4-7, Page 4-15). - 5.
+Remove the four bolts (12) and lock nuts (7) that secure the bed latch (6) to the underside of the bed (Figure 4-7, Page 4-16). - 5.
 Remove the bed latch (6) and springs (5).